Professional traffic operations engineer

 A Professional Traffic Operations Engineer (PTOE) is a certification sponsored by the Transportation Professional Certification Board, and promulgated by the Institute of Transportation Engineers.
 The certification process, which has been adopted for professional traffic operations engineers, requires that the holder be a licensed professional engineer if he or she practices in the United States, Canada or any other country that provides governmental licensing of engineers.
 This certification process builds on and supports the practice of professional engineering registration.
-The PTOE is the highest leveling licensing available in the field of Traffic Engineering.
+The PTOE is the highest level of certification available in the field of Traffic Engineering.
 As of November 29, 2022, there are 3,767 licensed PTOEs worldwide, 3,562 of whom are located in the United States.

 Requirements

 A Professional Traffic Operations Engineer (PTOE) must meet all of the following requirements: